AdaCore/spark2014/docs/lrm/source/subprograms.rst

     of an entity and at the point of an aspect specification which applies to that entity shall be the same.

-.. _tu-fe-ghost_entities-16:
+.. _tu-fe-ghost_entities-17:

-16. The Ghost assertion policies in effect at the declaration of a state abstraction and at the declaration of each constituent of that abstraction shall be the same.
+17. The Ghost assertion policies in effect at the declaration of a state abstraction and at the declaration of each constituent of that abstraction shall be the same.

+.. _tu-fe-ghost_entities-18:

+18. The Ghost assertion policies in effect at the declaration of an overriding ghost primitive subprogram of a tagged type and at the declaration of the (ancestor's or progenitor's) primitive subprogram corresponding to the overridden inherited subprogram shall be the same.

+.. _tu-fe-ghost_entities-19:

+19. If the Ghost assertion policy in effect at the point of an a reference to a Ghost entity which occurs within an assertion expression is Ignore, then the assertion policy which governs the assertion expression (e.g., Pre for a precondition expression, Assert for the argument of an Assert pragma) shall [also] be Ignore.

 .. _etu-ghost_entities-lr:

 .. centered:: **Verification Rules**

-.. _tu-fe-ghost_entities-17:
+.. _tu-fe-ghost_entities-20:

-17. A ghost procedure shall not have a non-ghost [global] output.
+20. A ghost procedure shall not have a non-ghost [global] output.

-.. _tu-cbatu-ghost_entities-18:
+.. _tu-cbatu-ghost_entities-21:

-18. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
+21. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
 [It is intended that this follows as a consequence of other rules.]

-.. _tu-fe-ghost_entities-19:
+.. _tu-fe-ghost_entities-22:

-19. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
+22. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
     [This rule says, in effect, that ghost procedures are subject to the same restrictions as non-ghost functions with respect